ddsouz5/bioinf-notes/README.md

 ## Redirect output of a command to a file
 [[back to top](#contents)]

+Standard error and output to same file

+    command > output.txt 2>&1

 The standard error stream will be redirected to the file only, it will not be visible in the terminal.
 If the file already exists, it gets overwritten.

     command 2> output.txt